samuelcouch/clarifai-go/apinext/design/api-specification.md

 # Related Issues

 ## Semantic Versioning
-We've discussed implementing [semantic versioning](http://semver.org/).
-We haven't really decided on whether or exactly how we want to proceed.
+We've discussed implementing [semantic versioning](http://semver.org/). ~~We haven't really decided on whether or exactly how we want to proceed.~~

+We simply use /v2 in the api endpoint uri.

 + in the continuous delivery environment we are building, MAJOR.MINOR.PATCH seems too noisy (dan,jim).
-+ MAJOR.MINOR can work, but does it add value over MAJOR i.e. /v2?
++ MAJOR.MINOR can work, but does it add value over MAJOR i.e. /v2? (nope - see [discussion](https://github.com/Clarifai/go/pull/6/files#r44095347))

-For now, we will simply use /v2 in the api endpoint uri.

 Issues:
 + we're addressing how the swagger spec is versioned along with the software, open is how *other* docs are versioned alongside